DIY Scandinavian Christmas Trees

-I loved making these DIY Scandinavian Christmas trees so much because they’re simple, but really tasteful and go so well with a little gnome!
+I loved making these DIY Scandinavian Christmas trees so much because they’re simple, but really tasteful and go so well with any decor.
+They can be added into bookcases, tiered trays, or incorporated into a holiday decor centerpiece.

 farmhouse christmas tree craft for the holidays